 Motivated, engaged employees are crucial for any company’s success, no matter what its size.
 Research has consistently shown that performance-based financial incentives improve employee performance.
-Knowing when to pay financial incentives and what type of payment you should make is crucial to ensuring you get the most for your money in terms of the impact that the payment has on your employees and business.
+Knowing when to pay financial incentives for employees and what type of payment you should make is crucial to ensuring you get the most for your money in terms of the impact that the payment has on your employees and business.

 Timing Payments Appropriately